felipeagc/vkrender/README.md

 - Albedo texture (binding = 0)

 ### Descriptor set 2
-For the model's stuff
+For the model's mesh stuff
-- Model matrix (binding = 0)
+- Mesh matrix (binding = 0)

 ### Descriptor sets 3 and beyond
 For user-defined stuff